ClintOxx/Web-Dev/Flask/Flask Restful API/readme.md

-# The two different folders seperate rest API's that were made with just Flask itself, and made by using the Flask Restful package.
+# Rest API's that were made with just Flask itself, and made by using the Flask Restful package.

 ## Basic APi